 To help at home:

-If you have any more questions about Read, Write, Inc. or phonics please do not hesitate to contact our phonics leader, Miss Ribeiro, or your child’s class teacher by telephone.
+If you have any more questions about Read, Write, Inc. or phonics please do not hesitate to contact our phonics leader, Miss Kay, or your child’s class teacher.